Electrical/Computer Engineering

 Program Description

 Colorado Mesa University and the University of Colorado Boulder partner to deliver an electrical and computer engineering (ECE) program in its entirety in Grand Junction.
 Electrical and computer engineers design and create a wide range of products.
-The degree is designed to train engineers who understand computer programming as well as hardware design necessary to perform complicated tasks (e.g., robotics, mechatronics, digital twins, the Internet of Things, etc.).
+The degree is designed to train engineers who understand computer programming as well as hardware design necessary to perform complicated tasks (e.g., robotics, mechatronics, digital twins, the Internet of Things, communication systems, and control systems, etc.).

 Students completing the program will be awarded a Bachelor of Science in Electrical and Computer Engineering degree from CU Boulder.